xamarin/Xamarin.Auth/docs/readme.md

 Client (mobile) application initialization is based on Oauth Grant (flow) in use which is determined by OAuth  provider and it's server side setup.

-Initialization is performed thorugh `Authenticator` constructors for:
+Initialization is performed through `Authenticator` constructors for:

 ### OAuth2 Implicit Grant flow